aryangaikwadgit/Contract_Analyzer/README.md

 ---

-⭐ If Contract Analyzer is useful to you, consider starring the repo — it helps others find it.
+⭐ If Contract Analyzer is useful to you, consider starring the repo.
+It helps others find it.